 It can be used for the consumption of various home devices.
 If there is no current consumption, the surplus goes to the city power grid.

-With solar panels and a battery in balcony, one can create a solar powered charging station for electronics items like laptops, phones, wireless earbuds, few 12V emergency light etc.
+With solar panels and a battery on the balcony, one can create a solar-powered charging station for electronics items like laptops, phones, wireless earbuds, a few 12V emergency lights, etc.